 lack of evidence to support the validation of a claimed mission or demonstration;

-outreach activities and data publication related to the competition;
+outreach activities and data publication related to the Competition;

 any tax liability incurred by a winner;

-the participation in the competition;
+the participation in the Competition;

 any impacts of force majeure.

-Each Team shall be solely liable for any loss, damage, death or injury to third parties resulting from the performance of its participation in the competition as well as the preparation and travel associated with the competition, including, but not limited to, any of its media events or prize award ceremonies.
+Each Team shall be solely liable for any loss, damage, death or injury to third parties resulting from the performance of its participation in the Competition as well as the preparation and travel associated with the Competition, including, but not limited to, any of its media events or prize award ceremonies.
 Each Team and Team Member shall be liable to each of the other Teams and Team Members pertaining acts or omissions of itself and of its employees, agents and subcontractors indispensably provided that such liability shall not extend to claims for indirect or consequential loss or damages such as, but not limited to, loss of profit, opportunity, revenue, or the like.
-This shall not apply in the case of damage caused by a willful act or gross negligence.
+The latter qualifications shall not apply in the case of damage caused by a willful act or gross negligence.

 Additionally, each Team agrees to indemnify and hold harmless the Organizers of the Competition (including its officers, employees, contractors and agents) and its sponsors and partners for any loss, damage, death or injury to third parties or other Teams or other parties resulting from the performance of said Team’s participation in the competition.
 The Team Leader’s Organization shall assume responsibility for any and all activities of the Team that may take place during the WCRP-FPA2 Polar Challenge in its entirety.